rust-basel/fullstack-rust-workshop/src/frontend_unique_lists.md

 ```

 Of course, those components have to be adjusted in their parameters (or so called: Component `props`).
 Go ahead and change the props of those.
 Then you can use the `list_uuid` in the requests fired by the hooks used in the components.
 The easiest way to accomplish this is forwarding the signal, and read it inside the component.

+To spare you more headaches - use these adjusted components.
+The only thing that changed, is that they now all use the added `list_uuid`.

 `ShoppingListItemComponent`
 ```rust